flavianowilliams/HICOLM3/README.md

 The detailed description of each directive can be seen in <a href="https://seer.ufrgs.br/rita/article/view/RITA_VOL26_NR3_90">doi: 10.22456/2175-2745.92486.</a></p>

 * Hicolm.str, with coordinates and species identification of each atom.
 Below is an example of C2H4 molecule, the first collumn in the atomic number, from the second to fourth collumns are the atomic coordinates.
-Next are the specie identification and the last collum is the freeze option of each atom (0 freeze, 1 free).
+Next are the specie identification and the last one is the freeze option of each atom (0 freeze, 1 free).

 ```
     6    0.00632000    0.00000000    0.00000000        1      1